The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 How do I use Monte Carlo for cost and schedule?

-Define uncertain inputs and their distributions (triangular, lognormal, etc.), run thousands of simulations, and get a distribution of total cost/schedule with clear P50/P80 levels.
+Define uncertain inputs and their distributions (triangular, lognormal, etc.), run thousands of simulations, and obtain a distribution of outcomes with clear P50/P80 levels.

 Why use a tornado sensitivity chart?

-To identify which factors drive IRR/NOI/budget/schedule the most — so you place risk controls and contingency where impact is highest.
+To see which variables drive IRR/NOI/budget/schedule the most — so you place risk controls and contingency where impact is highest.

 What does MEP coordination include?